mpethamotaung/Image-Processing/README.md

 5. I've included a pics folder for your convenience 'app_test_images' or you can use your images to test the app.
    **Note:** These pics are licensible

-> If you have any issue, please check the technical documentation: https://github.com/mpethamotaung/Image-Processing/blob/main/Pixel%20Project%20(Techical%20Documentation)%20v1.0.docx
+> If you have any issues, please check the technical documentation: https://github.com/mpethamotaung/Image-Processing/blob/main/Pixel%20Project%20(Techical%20Documentation)%20v1.0.docx

 Changes made:
 - Improved the grammar and clarity of the descriptions.